sarkonovich/Alexa-Hue/README.md

 *Please note that Alexa-Hue requires a server running all the time (or all the time you want to control your lights with Alexa.)*

-To set up the skill and deploy the Lambda function, you'll need to set up a developer account at the [developer portal.](https://developer.amazon.com/home.html)
+First, [download the .zip file](https://github.com/sarkonovich/Alexa-Hue/archive/master.zip) of this repo, and unzip it in a folder that's easy to get to.

 ######Creating the Lambda Function
 For information on how to set up the Lambda function, look at the tutorial [here.](https://developer.amazon.com/public/community/post/TxDJWS16KUPVKO/New-Alexa-Skills-Kit-Template-Build-a-Trivia-Skill-in-under-an-Hour)

-If you've already set up your developer account above, you can skip to Step. #2 in the tutorial
+Set up your developer account by following step #1.
+Then go through the instructions under step #2.

-When you get to the step 5, you'll be copying and pasting in the text from lambda_passthrough.js.
+When you get to Step #2 5., you'll be copying and pasting in the text from lambda_passthrough.js that you downloaded from the repo.
+(Remember, it's in that easy to get to folder.)
 Add your code as Node.js.
 Just copy and paste lambda_passthrough.js in the code editor.

-Continue through step 12.
+Continue through Step #2 12.

-When you Step #3, follow the instructions under 1. and 2. to setmup a new skill.
-Then follow my instructions below (though the pictures in step #3 of the tutorial are relevant and might still be helpful.)
+When you Step #3, follow the instructions under 1. and 2. to set up a new skill.
+Then follow my instructions below (though the pictures in Step #3 of the tutorial are relevant and might still be helpful.)

 ######Creating the Skill